We'll always have Paris

 Preclothed in the 6th was number 1 on my vintage shop list, and it blew my socks off.
 The whole experience felt like I was in a private gallery, getting a preview of iconic archival pieces.
 I’d imagine MK&A’s personal vintage collection is quite similar to what you’d find at this place.

-Raphael mentioned the selection in the showroom is just the tip of the iceberg.
-When he noticed I was ogling over an asymmetrical hammered silver collar, he excused himself to pull a few more pieces from the back.
-He came out with an insane selection of silver necklaces — including the iconic Elsa Peretti mesh bib and a silver collar with a hanging red stone that he claimed was made by Picasso’s jeweler.
+Raphael mentioned the selection in the showroom was just the tip of the iceberg.
+When he noticed me ogling over an asymmetrical hammered silver collar, he excused himself to pull a few more pieces from the back.
+He came out with an insane selection of silver necklaces — including the iconic Elsa Peretti mesh bib, and a silver collar with a dangling carnelian that he claimed was made by Picasso’s jeweler.

 On my way out, Raphael noticed my watch, which he’d mistaken for vintage designer (I forgot the name.)
 I left Preclothed feeling like it was all just a dream.
 Obviously, I’ll be back next time I’m in Paris.

 There’s a few other vintage shops that I thought were worth paying a visit.
-Recommended by OFELIA in the Marais: Fancy Vintage, which had plenty leather and fur jackets, and Revoir, which has a great selection for women and men.
-I scored a pair of fur-trimmed Agnelle leather gloves for ~80 euro.
+Recommended by OFELIA in the Marais: Fancy Vintage, which had plenty leather and fur jackets, and Revoir, which had a great selection for women and men.
+I scored a pair of fur-trimmed Agnelle leather gloves at Revoir for ~80 euro.

 I also stumbled on Carmin Vintage while wandering the streets of Montmartre.
 This place has an A++ curation.
 I noticed that most of the people shopping are locals.